reuniware/CryptoForex-Trader-Framework/README.md

 Error ciso8601 compilation try (Linux) :

 When trying to install ftx (pip install ftx) on Linux you could also get an error (not on Ubuntu but eg. on Amazon Linux) ; I think that you might need to install the equivalent of VC++ build tools but for Linux.

+For programming bots inquiries, feel free to contact me by email at : InvestDataSystems@Yahoo.com

+If you have an interesting job for me (I'm based in France near Paris), then feel free to contact me to at the same email address.